Anti-Inflammatory Diet Plan →

 • freshly ground black pepper to taste

-• 2 large pears, seeded and cut into thin strips (I used Anjou Green pears)
+• 2 large pears (225 grams per pear), seeded and chopped or cut into thin strips.

 Instructions

-1. Prepare the kale by washing it, drying it and cutting into small, thin pieces.
-You can also buy the pre shredded bagged in produce section.
+1. Prepare the kale by washing it, drying it and cutting into small, thin pieces or purchase the pre-shredded bagged kale in the produce section.
+Place it in a large bowl and toss with 1 Tablespoon of the oil and 2 teaspoons lemon juice.
+Massage until softened to your liking.

-2. In a large bowl, whisk together the olive oil, lemon juice, honey, cumin, sea salt and black pepper to taste.
+2. In a small bowl, whisk together the remaining olive oil, lemon juice, honey, cumin, salt, and black pepper.
+Drizzle over the massaged kale.
+Add the shallot and toss to combine.

 Notes